 Applicants must be graduating seniors of Liberty High School.
 Academic achievement, financial need and community service are factors for selection.

-Applicants must be children of employees of Travis Pattern & Foundry.
-Travis Pattern must have employed the parent for three years and the child must be under age 23.
-Applications are available beginning December 1 and are due March 1.
+Applicants must be children or grandchildren of hourly employees of Travis Pattern & Foundry.
+Travis Pattern must have employed the parent for three years and the child or grandchild must be under age 23.
+The application for this scholarship is available beginning the first week of December and due March 1.
 For additional information, or to request an application, contact Brittany Fleming at Travis Pattern & Foundry, (509) 466-3545.

 Applicants must be high school seniors preparing to enter their first year of post-secondary education, have maintained a 3.0 GPA (or its equivalent) in the last two years of high school, and have resided for two years in one of the following counties: Spokane, Lincoln, Pend Oreille, Stevens or Whitman counties in Washington, or Kootenai, Shoshone, Bonner or Boundary counties in Idaho.
 Application is made through Scholarship America, December 1 - March 1.